-General Stanley McChrystal: Applying Team of Teams Logic to Cyber - Ep.100
+General Stanley McChrystal: Applying Team Of Team Logic To Cyber

 100th episode with retired, four-star General Stanley McChrystal, discussing his bestselling book "Team of Teams".
 The similarities between the landscape he encountered in Iraq and today's Cyber landscape.
 How we can apply the lessons and tactics used to defend against Al Qaeda to cyber.

 Episode Table of Contents

 - [22:48] People’s Confidence in Systems Is Gone

 - [29:35] Examples of Pushing Information Out From Team of Teams

 - [37:47] The Gardeners in Cyber According to the Team of Teams

 View video of this episodes:

 How Team of Teams Began

 Carolyn: This is our 100th episode and boy, did we shoot for the moon as far as guests go.
 I am thrilled and honored to say that we have retired four star General Stanley McCrystal with us.